-The typical asking rate per listing is in the $30's per square foot per year.
-The Old Fourth Ward region is going through a decline in rates.
+Most listings are in the $30's per square foot per year.
+The Old Fourth Ward region is experiencing a decline in rates.
 In the last 3 months, the median rate decreased $5 per sqft per year.
 That's a 15% decline in rent.

-Compared to the rest of the Metro Atlanta market, the Old Fourth Ward submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Metro Atlanta market, the Old Fourth Ward submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 5 listings have been made available, which means new listings might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 80% of the available space in the Old Fourth Ward are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 59 listings have been made available, so you'll want to check back regularly for new listings.
+About 7% of the available space in the Old Fourth Ward are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 2,500 sqft.
-Most properties in this area are approximately 3 floors.
-Most buildings in this market were built in 2008 and are Class A.
+Most buildings in this area are close to 3 stories.
+Most buildings in this area were built in 2008 and are Class A.